Leading and Caring for Children

 I also offer a card game of 10 scenarios for people to work together to generate what to say in each of the four consecutive steps.
 It consists of a two-page PDF which you can duplicate, cut into equal sized strips, and place in an envelope.
 Limits Game

-After you have practiced what to say in these situations, here are common ways to begin the four different comments:
+After you have practiced what to say in these situations, here are cues to begin the four different comments:

 I see…